Using FTP via Command Line (CMD) on Windows 11

 Introduction to FTP

-FTP is a time-tested protocol used for transferring files between a client and a server on a computer network.
-The client initiates a request, and the server then responds with the requested file or action.
-FTP works on a client-server model where the client can perform actions like downloading, uploading, renaming, and deleting files on the server.
+FTP is a well-known method for transferring files between a client and a server over a network.
+The client asks for a file, and the server sends it over.
+It works on a model where you can do things like download, upload, rename, and delete files on the server.

 Prerequisites

-2. The IP address or domain name of the FTP server: You’ll need this information to establish the connection to the server.
+2. The IP address or domain name of the FTP server so you can connect to it.

 Expert guide: How to Download All Files From a Website Directory Using Wget